Data Protection and CCTV

 processed in any way incompatible with that purpose or those purposes.

 - Personal data shall be adequate, relevant and not excessive.

 - Personal data shall be exact and, where necessary, kept up to date.

 - Personal data shall not be kept for longer than is necessary.

-- Personal data shall be processed in accordance with individual rights under this Act.
+- Personal data shall be processed in accordance with the rights of the individual under this Act.

 - Appropriate measures shall be taken against unauthorised or unlawful processing of personal data and against accidental loss or destruction of, or damage to, personal data.

 - Personal data shall not be transferred to a country or territory outside the European Economic Area unless that country or territory ensures an adequate level of protection.